Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 Mitigations:

-Operators should not provide identifiable data to third-parties without explicit consent from clients (we take the stance here that simply using the resolution service itself does not constitute consent).
+Operators should not share identifiable data with third-parties.

+If operators choose to share identifiable data with third-parties in specific circumstance they should publish the terms under which data is shared.

 Operators should consider including specific guidelines for the collection of aggregated and/or anonymized data for research purposes, within or outside of